 People simply hadn’t thought of the idea of eating eggs and breakfast or that practice would be good for you.
 Have you ever had eggs and bacon for breakfast at a hotel?

-Publics is grouped based on their communication behaviours.
-They are formed in given situations when external factors bring them to the surface.
-For instances, if a municipality announces the building of a new bridge, several publics are likely to be created:
+For instance, if a municipality announces the building of a new bridge, several publics are likely to be created:

-“The conservatives” who argues that change isn’t a real solution in this case.
+- “The conservatives” who argue that change isn’t a real solution in this case.

-- Some argue that communications are subject to marketing, simply because communications is a form of marketing.
-Not that many argue that marketing should be subordinate to communications — even though marketing is a form of communication.
-The latter probably correlates with the fact that marketing historically has had much larger budgets on average.
+- The latter probably correlates with the fact that marketing historically has had much larger budgets on average.

 Never miss a Doctor Spin article again?